 Vandana Luthra completed her polytechnic studies at Delhi University and later enrolled herself in the institutes of Germany, UK and France to gain expertise in the field of beauty, fitness, nutrition and skincare.
-She was awarded Padma Shri in 2015 and listed as the 33rd most powerful woman in Fortune India.
+She was awarded Padma Shri in 2015 and listed as the 33rd most successful women entrepreneurs in india.

 8. Naina Lal Kidwai

 Naina Lal Kidwai is a chartered accountant and she is the chief personality of HSBC bank in India.
 Naina Lal Kidwai graduated from Delhi University in economics and then she went to Harvard business school and completed her MBA.
 Nana is the first Indian woman to study at Howard Business School in India.

 She has also been the chairperson of FICCI in recent times.
 She is the first Indian woman who has worked for foreign banks and ran the strategies of the foreign banks successfully.
 She has worked in various banks on good posts.